Social Media: Zero Tolerance

 WHY DO WE NEED ONE?

-To ensure compliance with the General Data Protection Regulation (GDPR), The Chislehurst Medical Practice must ensure that information is provided to patients about how their personal data is processed in a manner which is:
+To ensure compliance with the General Data Protection Regulation (GDPR), The Chislehurst Partnership must ensure that information is provided to patients about how their personal data is processed in a manner which is:

 • Concise, transparent, intelligible and easily accessible;